Thursday, October 17, 2024

 -Assisted sedimentation-

 Simple sedimentation can reduce turbidity and solids in suspension but take time so the process is enhanced by physical processes such as flocculation or chemical processes such as coagulation.
 These treatments are used to remove very light suspended solids that do not settle by themselves during storage.
 A precipitate, or floc, which entraps these impurities is formed and settles down with time.
 Coagulation and flocculation are used to remove colour, turbidity, algae and other microorganisms.
-Flocculation is gentle mechanical agitation whcih allows suspended particles to form aggregates/flocs and gradually settle down.
+Flocculation is gentle mechanical agitation which allows suspended particles to form aggregates/flocs and gradually settle down.
 The rate of sedimentation is also enhanced by adding alum, iron, salts, colloid silicates which act as coagulants.
 The suspended materials and microorganisms are entrapped by coagulants and settle down rapidly as flocs.
 This procedure is called coagulation.
 The floc is separated from the treated water by sedimentation and/or filtration.
 Sedimentation provides partial reduction of microorganisms in water due to their settling down on bottom but does not sterilize the polluted water.

 The quantity of the coagulants to be added are determined by raw water quality.
 Water from storage tank is placed in coagulation tank and then some precipitating agents such as alum (aluminium sulphate), lime, iron salts (ferric sulphate) etc. are added in water and mixed.